anyForecast/anyforecast/README.rst

 A docker-compose.yml file is provided for building all the required services, which include

 * mlflow
     Used for tracking and serving machine learning models.

 * jupyterlab
     Used for code experimentation, developing, data analysis and whatever the user wants.

 * minio
     Used for objects storage.

 * postgres
     By default, it is used for keeping mlflow results.
 However, the users can extend its purpose to their needs-

 * rabbitmq
     Used as brocker and backend for Celery.

 * forecast_api
-        This is container hosts the actual API code, which is built using FastAPI and Celery as task queue manager.
+    This container hosts the actual API code, which is built using FastAPI and Celery as task queue manager.